lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

 Update the Lightly Worker
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To update the docker we simply need to pull the latest docker image.
+To update the Lightly worker we simply need to pull the latest docker image.

 .. code-block:: console